 This is not to say the microphones that come with desktops, laptops, tablets, or even smartphones are bad.
 But it is safe to say they don’t deliver the highest quality audio.
 Especially if you are outdoors, in a big space, or have bad internet connectivity.
 This doesn’t mean you need to buy a studio-grade professional microphone setup.

-At the end of the day, you want what you say to be heard as clearly as possible.
+At the end of the day, you want what you say to be heard as clearly as possible at the end of the day.
 And if you want to sound professional, you will need an external microphone.
-Take a look at the best microphones for computers on our list for your next small business conversation.
+Take a look at the best microphones for computers on our list for your following small business conversation.

 Blue Yeti USB Mic

 It uses a high-quality A-D converter, a built-in headphone amplifier for zero-latency monitoring, and direct controls for headphone volume, pattern selection, instant mute, and microphone gain.
-And you get all these features without having to install a driver, just plug it in your computer to use it.
+And you get all these features without installing a driver, plug it in your computer to use it.

 The mic is compatible with Windows 10, Windows 8 (including 8.1), and Mac OS X (10.4.11 or higher).
 It delivers a bit depth/sample rate of 16-bit/48kHz, frequency response of 20Hz k-20kHz, max SPL of 120dB.